When configuring escalation rules, when should I enable the additional options?

 When setting up escalation rules, you must determine whether to enable the Use Response Interval, Revalidate and Recalculate checkboxes.
 Each of these options is described below.

 In general, the escalation process includes two rules.
 The first rule is a "chain" rule that specifies the criteria for escalation and determines the time frame for setting the escalation level.
-The second rule includes the escalation actions that acts on the record when the escalation level is set by the dbstatus utility.
+The second rule includes the escalation actions that act on the record when the escalation level is set by the spm_scheduler utility (or dbstatus if using legacy rules).

 Within the chain rule, when you click the Add Action button and select the action Escalate, several fields display, including the Use Response Interval, Revalidate and Recalculate check boxes.